binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Which KDF to use? {#web-applications-countermeasures-data-store-compromise-which-kdf-to-use}

 You have to consider many things to determine which KDF to use.
-I can't tell you which is the best one to use.
-Which one to use depends on many things.
-You should gain your own understanding of at least all three of the following best of breed KDFs often used for password hashing.
+I can't tell you which is the best one to use, which one to use depends on many things.
+You should gain your own understanding of at least the following best of breed KDFs often used for password hashing.

-**PBKDF2** is the oldest KDF, so it is the most battle tested, but there has been lessons learnt from it that have been taken to the latter two.
-Such as, the fact that its utilised hashing functions (MD5, SHA) are CPU intensive only and easily parallelised on GPUs and Application Specific Integrated Circuts, where it uses very little RAM.
-We see this in crypto-currency mining.
+**PBKDF2** is the oldest KDF, and the most battle tested, but there have been lessons learned that have been applied to the latter two.
+These include that its utilised hashing functions (MD5, SHA) are CPU intensive and easily parallelised on GPUs and Application Specific Integrated Circuits, where it uses very little RAM.
+We see this in cryptocurrency mining.

 The next oldest is **bcrypt** which uses the Eksblowfish cipher.
-This was designed specifically for bcrypt from the blowfish cipher, to be very slow to initiate thus boosting protection against dictionary attacks which were often run on custom Application-specific Integrated Circuits (ASICs) with low gate counts, often found in GPUs of the day (1999).
+This was designed specifically for bcrypt from the Blowfish cipher, to be very slow to initiate, thus boosting protection against dictionary attacks, which were often run on custom Application-specific Integrated Circuits (ASICs) with low gate counts, often found in GPUs of the day (1999).
-The hashing functions that PBKDF2 uses were a lot easier to get speed increases on GPUs due to the ease of parallelisation as opposed to the Eksblowfish cipher attributes such as:
+The hashing functions that PBKDF2 uses achieve speed increases on GPUs due to the ease of parallelisation, as opposed to the Eksblowfish cipher attributes such as:

 1. Far greater memory required for each hash
 2. Small and frequent pseudo-random memory accesses and modifications, making it harder to cache the data into faster memory and breaking parallelisation on GPUs.

-GPUs are good at carrying out the exact same instruction set concurrently, but when a branch in the logic occurs (which is how the blowfish algorithm works) on one of the sets, all others stop which destroys parallelisation on GPUs.
+GPUs are good at carrying out the exact same instruction set concurrently, but when a branch in the logic occurs (which is how the Blowfish algorithm works) on one of the sets, all others stop, which destroys parallelisation on GPUs.

-The Arithmetic Logic Units (ALUs), or shaders of a GPU are partitioned into groups, and each group of ALUs shares management, so members of the group cannot be made to work on separate tasks.
+The Arithmetic Logic Units (ALUs), or shaders of a GPU, are partitioned into groups, and each group of ALUs shares management, so members of the group cannot be made to work on separate tasks.
 They can either all work on nearly identical variations of one single task, in perfect sync with one another, or nothing at all.

-Bcrypt was specifically designed to be non GPU friendly, this is why it used the existing blowfish cipher.
+Bcrypt was specifically designed to be non-GPU friendly, this is why it used the existing Blowfish cipher.

-Now with hardware utilising large Field-programmable Gate Arrays (FPGAs), bcrypt brute-forcing is becoming more accessible due to easily obtainable cheap hardware such as the [Xeon+FPGA](http://www.extremetech.com/extreme/184828-intel-unveils-new-xeon-chip-with-integrated-fpga-touts-20x-performance-boost).
+With hardware utilising large Field-programmable Gate Arrays (FPGAs), bcrypt bruteforcing is becoming more accessible due to easily obtainable cheap hardware such as the [Xeon+FPGA](http://www.extremetech.com/extreme/184828-intel-unveils-new-xeon-chip-with-integrated-fpga-touts-20x-performance-boost).
 We also have the likes of the [Xeon Phi](http://www.extremetech.com/extreme/133541-intels-64-core-champion-in-depth-on-xeon-phi) which has 60 1GHz cores (- several used by the system), each with 4 hardware threads.
 The Phi is pretty close to being a general purpose, many core CPU.
-The FPGAs are not easy to programme for and neither is the Xeon Phi, as it has its own embedded Linux SOC which runs BusyBox, that you need to SSH into.
-The following board and chip are also worth considering, although you won't get the brute-forcing throughput of the Xeon+FPGA or Phi:
+The FPGAs are not easy to programme for, and neither is the Xeon Phi, as it has its own embedded Linux SOC which runs BusyBox, that you need to SSH into.
+The following board and chip are also worth considering, although you won't get the bruteforcing throughput of the Xeon+FPGA or Phi:

 * [ZedBoard / Zynq 7020](http://picozed.org/product/zedboard)
 * [Haswell](http://www.theplatform.net/2015/06/02/intel-finishes-haswell-xeon-e5-rollout-launches-broadwell-e3/)

-**Scrypt** uses PBKDF2-HMAC-SHA-256 (PBKDF2 of HMAC-SHA256) as its PRF, and the [Salsa20/8](https://tools.ietf.org/html/rfc7914) core function, which is not a cryptographic hash function as it is not collision resistant to help make pseudo-random writes to RAM, then repeatedly reads them in a pseudo-random sequence.
-FPGAs do not generally have a lot of RAM, so this makes leveraging both FPGAs and GPUs a lot less feasible, therefore, narrowing down the field of potential hardware cracking options to many core multi-purpose CPUs, such as the Xeon Phi, ZedBoard, Haswell and others.
+**Scrypt** uses PBKDF2-HMAC-SHA-256 (PBKDF2 of HMAC-SHA256) as its PRF, and the [Salsa20/8](https://tools.ietf.org/html/rfc7914) core function, which is not a cryptographic hash function as it is not collision resistant to help pseudo-random writes to RAM, then repeatedly reads them in a pseudo-random sequence.
+FPGAs do not generally have a lot of RAM, so this makes leveraging both FPGAs and GPUs a lot less feasible and narrows down the field of potential hardware cracking options to many core multi-purpose CPUs, such as the Xeon Phi, ZedBoard, Haswell and others.

 &nbsp;

-The sensitive data stored within a data-store should be the output of using one of the three key derivation functions we have just discussed.
-Feed with the data you want protected and a unique salt.
+The sensitive data stored within a datastore should be the output of one of the three key derivation functions we have just discussed.
+Feed these with the data you want protected, and a unique salt.
 All good frameworks will have at least PBKDF2 and bcrypt APIs.

-Possibly also worth considering if you like the bleeding edge, is the new Argon2.
+The new Argon2 is also worth considering if you like the bleeding edge.

 #### Caching of Sensitive Data {#web-applications-countermeasures-management-of-application-secrets-caching-of-sensitive-data}
 ![](images/ThreatTags/PreventionVERYEASY.png)

 Logging out from an application obviously does not clear the browser cache of any sensitive information that might have been stored.
 It is good to test that any sensitive data responses have `Cache-Control` and `Expires` headers set appropriately.

-Use an HTTP intercepting proxy such as ZAP, Burp, etc, to search through the server responses that belong to the session, checking that the server instructed the browser not to cache any data for all responses containing sensitive information.
+Use an HTTP intercepting proxy such as ZAP, Burp, etc. to search through the server responses that belong to the session, checking that the server instructed the browser not to cache any data for all responses containing sensitive information.

 Use the following headers on such responses: